apache/kudu/docs/design-docs/tablet-history-gc.md

 unlinks an open block that has become ancient history.

-Query engines that may perform many long-running scans at a single snapshot, such as Apache Impala (incubating) and Apache Spark, may end up too far in the past and error out if a scan query runs for too long.
+Query engines that may perform many long-running scans at a single snapshot, such as Apache Impala and Apache Spark, may end up too far in the past and error out if a scan query runs for too long.
 We still need to come up with a way to reliably prevent that.
 The current workaround is to tune the ancient history mark high enough to avoid most such errors.

 ## Removing old delta history